-It wasn’t that long ago that the patient-provider relationship was fairly one-sided.
-Providers and health insurance carriers told patients what to do, what medicine they should take, what specialists they should see, and patients would dutifully comply.
-They wouldn’t ask what any of these things cost because their health insurance company would be footing the bill.
-Employers chose the insurance carrier and the plan and the premium would be automatically taken out of employees’ paychecks.
-There would sometimes be copays or deductibles, but those were usually so small that they would not be of great concern to patients.
+The patient-provider relationship used to be pretty one-sided.
+Providers and health insurance carriers told patients what to do, what medicine to take, what specialists to see, and patients would dutifully comply.
+They wouldn’t ask what any of these things cost because they had confidence that their health insurance would be footing the bill.
+Employers chose the insurance carrier and the plan, and the premium would be automatically deducted from employees’ paychecks.
+There would sometimes be copays or deductibles, but those were usually too small to be of great concern.

 The result of this new health insurance landscape?
 The need for patients to make choices.
 This new world has transformed patients into consumers.
 Since they are now paying a greater share of their healthcare costs, they have the right to choose their coverage – and their providers.

 This, in turn, changed the provider from someone who told the patient what to do, to someone who had to earn their patients’ business.
 Patients began paying more attention to what they were being charged and how they were being treated.
-How would providers know if they were keeping patients happy?
+Providers needed a way to find out if they were making patients happy…

 What are patient satisfaction surveys?

-Patient satisfaction surveys are not much different than other types of consumer surveys.
-They consist of questions that patients answer to determine how satisfied they are with the service and value they are receiving from their provider.
+Patient satisfaction surveys are similar to other kinds of consumer surveys.
+They consist of questions that patients answer to determine their satisfaction levels and the perceived value of service.
 Providers use the results of these surveys to drive quality improvement with the goal of retaining patients in an increasingly competitive healthcare marketplace.

-Question geared to obtaining actionable insights should be short, easy-to-understand and that can elicit objective answers.
+Questions geared to obtaining actionable insights should be short, easy to understand and elicit objective answers.
 Examples include: